 Flowers: flowers in mid-summer, the small yellow flowers with four petals combine to form a 30cm large and showy panicle with the individual flowers not opening all at once but over several weeks.

 Fruits : clusters of greenish three-sided pods that turn brown with age and persisting through the winter.

 Uses: planted as an ornamental tree in the UK but considered invasive in parts of the USA.

-Location : one in the special collection below the Walled Garden; compartment 24; square K10.
+Location : one in the special collection by the Memorial Garden; square K11; tag 02.